Finger-to-Nose Coordination Test

 Intention tremor

-These interpretations serve as valuable insights into the examinee's upper-extremity coordination and can specifically highlight abnormalities associated with cerebellar pathology.
 It is imperative to recognize that these are general interpretations, and any concerns or deviations from the expected outcomes should prompt further evaluation by a qualified healthcare professional.
 A comprehensive examination and consideration of the individual's medical history are crucial for an accurate diagnosis and appropriate intervention.

-The benefits of using the Finger-to-Nose Coordination Test
+Benefits of doing the Finger-to-Nose Coordination Test

 • Ease of use: Both administration and comprehension are uncomplicated, enhancing patient cooperation.

-• Informative: Results gleaned from the test provide healthcare professionals with valuable insights into a patient's neurological health.
+• Informative: Results from the test provide healthcare professionals with valuable insights into a patient's neurological health.

 • Guidance for further testing: Recognition of abnormalities prompts subsequent diagnostic avenues, guiding targeted testing and intervention.